-The study, uncreatively called “The Average Penis Size of Americans” sampled over 2600 residents in all 50 States.
-It asked them a variety of lifestyle habit questions including some about their voting habits in the last election.
+The study, uncreatively called “The Average Penis Size of Americans,” sampled over 2600 residents in all 50 States.
+It asked them a variety of lifestyle questions, including some about their voting habits in the last election.
 The latter questions were deemed whimsical by the research team until they received the data last month.

 It’s in the Data

-During the 2016 election campaign, much was made of the current’s President’s endowment, going as far to come up as a topic during the debates.
-However such personal attacks on then-candidate Trump seemed to only help his bid for the White House, leading Rundex to partially conclude that his supporters “wanted to join with the President.”
+During the 2016 election campaign, much was made of the current President’s endowment, going as far as to come up as a topic during the debates.
+However, such personal attacks on then-candidate Trump seemed only to help his bid for the White House, leading Rundex to partially conclude that his supporters “wanted to join with the President.”

-“I mean this is really just speculation,” said Mr. Colvin, “but there might be some kind of e-factor [empathy factor] with Trump supporters driving this data.
+“I mean this is just speculation,” said Mr. Colvin, “but there might be some kind of e-factor [empathy factor] with Trump supporters driving this data.
 They want to, well, “be like him’ and therefore think of themselves as having unusually small penises.
 This might explain female Trump’s supporters’ answers as well, you know?
-They want to think they also have a Trump penis.
-Like I said, we need to study this more.”
+They want to believe they also have a Trump penis.
+As I said, we need to study this more.”

 According to Rundex, there is no timetable for a future study.